printers-for-people/catboat/README.md

 See the [Danger Features document](https://docs.kalico.gg/Danger_Features.html) for more information on *some* of the differences from Klipper.

-## Features merged into the master branch:
+## Features merged into the main branch:

 - [core: no Python2 tests; no PRU boards](https://github.com/kalico-crew/kalico/pull/39)